periode/thesis/properties.md

 ## modii of action
 - copy/sort/compare/remove > relations
 - constraints (cf. *Exercises in programming style*)
-- brief names of variables so that the reader can focus on the structure [source](http://syedirfanhyder.blogspot.com/2013/03/beauty-is-our-business-mathematics-and.htmlhttp://syedirfanhyder.blogspot.com/2013/03/beauty-is-our-business-mathematics-and.html)
+- brief names of variables so that the reader can focus on the structure [source](http://syedirfanhyder.blogspot.com/2013/03/beauty-is-our-business-mathematics-and.htmlhttp://syedirfanhyder.blogspot.com/2013/03/beauty-is-our-business-mathematics-and.html). **verbs are functions, variables are nouns**

 - conciseness > brevity